 What advice do you have for starting a job at a new company, especially as the first PM at a startup?

 Great PMs just figure out whatever needs to be done to move the product/ forward.
-At a larger your role as a PM might be a bit more constrained, but the benefit of being at a startup is that you tend to have a lot more freedom & autonomy.
+At a larger cole, your role as a PM might be a bit more constrained, but the benefit of being at a startup is that you tend to have a lot more freedom & autonomy.
 Especially if you're the first PM, I wouldn't be afraid to just do whatever needs to get done.

 For example, at Polyvore I was originally a PM, but I realized it would be more useful for me to write code in the early days, in order to free up the engineers to implement more features.
-So I built some of our dashboards and our abuse queue, which were easy enough for me to do and a lesser use of the real engineers' time.
+So I built some of our dashboards and our abuse queue, which was easy enough for me to do and lesser use of the real engineers' time.
 I also washed dishes sometimes.

 As we grew I just kept taking on more of whatever needed to get done, like answering the phone or emails from advertisers who wanted to get more traffic & sales from Polyvore.
 That turned into me doing ad sales and then hiring a real sales team (because I didn't know what I was doing, but at least trying it for a while taught me what to look for).
 I then did the same for a few other groups.